Please follow this link for our 'Parenting Smart Course' to register.

 We provide mental health support through one to one and group counselling using tried and tested methods backed by research.
 We also offer expert training and professional qualifications.

 There is a special Place2Be room inside the school where children can go to express and think about their worries, through talking, creative work and play.
 Adults that are qualified to work therapeutically, called School Project Managers, support this process, helping children to find new ways of coping with difficulties so they don’t get in the way of friendships or learning.

 There are times when children feel particularly sad, confused, fearful or angry, due to, for example, family challenges such as separation or illness, or even the death of a much-loved pet.
 Some children may become withdrawn; others may become demanding or challenging in their behaviour: that’s when having Place2Be in school is especially helpful.

-Who is eligible for Place2Be?
+Who is Eligible for Place2Be

 Any child requiring emotional support for any reason.

 We routinely meet with parents to discuss any concerns they may have about their children.
-Place2Be also run A Place for Parents, offering adults counselling support for any issues they may have.

 PIPT (Personalised independent parent training)

 This is offered to parents and carers who are looking for advice and guidance on how to interact with their children and manage concerning behaviours.
 This training can help build and improve the parents and carers relationship with their child.
 These weekly sessions are run by Carol Crawley, Place2Be’s family practitioner.